midstreeeam/sso-page/docs/Retrieval.md

 Having run the [Processor](https://chat.openai.com/c/Processor.html), we're now equipped with an array of resources - BM25 scores, PageRank scores, inverse index, and more.
 Yet, the key question is, how do we execute a search when a user inputs a query and hits 'Enter'?
 How can we convert complex data relationships into digestible search results?
 This is precisely where the Retrieval Engine steps in.

-For versatility and optimization, we have incorporated two distinct retrieval models within the engine - the **Boolean Retrieval Model** and the **Vector Retrieval Model**.
+For versatility and optimization, we have incorporated two distinct retrieval models within the engine - the **Sparse Matrix Retrieval Model** and the **Vector Retrieval Model**.
 These models can independently and seamlessly conduct their operations, ensuring a smooth user experience.

 ## Single Token Search